scvadali/scvadali.github.io/_pages/about.md

 --->
 ## Hi, there!

 I am Chandrahaas Vadali, a first-year Ph.D student in the EECS department at [UC Berkeley](https://www.berkeley.edu/).
-My interests are in device-circuit co-optimizaiton, and mixed-signal circuit design for sensing hardware.
+My interests are in analog front-ends and mixed-signal circuit design for sensing hardware.

 ## Industry